 Although a budget is not legally required to be adopted, a fiscal year budget is prepared on a modified accrual basis for management and fiscal planning purposes.
 Any changes to the adopted budget require Board approval.
 Appropriations lapse at the end of the fiscal year with the exception of capital projects which continue until completed.
-For the years ended June 30, 2018 and 2017, there were \$0 and \$4,500, respectively, in supplemental appropriations for various grants.
+For the year ended June 30, 2018, there were no supplemental appropriations for various grants.
+For the year ended June 30, 2019, there was one supplemental appropriation in the amount of \$75,361 for storm costs.